endaoment/endaoment-integration-docs/docs/create-daf.md

 Note how the form is set up to send a POST request to your backend service at `/create-daf`.
 This is where the DAF details will be sent to be verified and then sent to the Endaoment API.

+When submitting this form, the logged-in user **will be assigned as the Manager of the fund.**

 ### 2. Orchestrate the DAF creation request

 When the user submits the form, the details will be sent to your backend service.
 We will of course need to create an endpoint that can receive this information and then send it to the Endaoment API to create the DAF.
 For the purposes of this guide, we will assume that the endpoint is `/create-daf`.